Income tax in Jamaica

 Parochial property taxes are under the jurisdiction of parochial or local governments.
 The tax base is computed on the basis of the unimproved value of the property, which is essentially the property´s market value as determined by valuations office.
 Applicable tax rates vary, depending on the rulings of the local governments.

-Income and capital gains earned by companies are taxed at a flat rate of 25% for unregulated companies and a flat rate of 33.33% for regulated companies.
+Income and capital gains earned by companies are taxed at a flat rate of 33.33%.
 Income-generating expenses are deductible when calculating taxable income.